0xzack1/CTFs/picoCTF/Web/Cookie Monster's Secret Recipe.md

 **Important Note:**

 Base64 is a method for encoding binary data into an ASCII string format, commonly used in programming and Capture The Flag (CTF) challenges to obscure messages.
+It's NOT encryption and it is reversible by anyone.
 # Solution
 We copy the cookie value and use Burp Decoder to obtain the flag.